banner

 black cross

-Why is it that action on climate change is so much less than what the science says is needed, if countries are to comply with their Paris Agreement commitments, and why has it recently slowed even more?
+Why is action on climate change so much less than what the science says is needed for countries to comply with their commitments in the Paris and other agreements, and why has it recently slowed?

 If we wish to understand the problem and respond appropriately, we need to take a rational approach, look at the evidence, and reach an evidence-based consensus conclusion.

-In fact, the evidence indicates the recent political changes are part of a larger problem where we are all 'bad guys' to varying degrees, that there is widespread understating of the urgency of climate action, that there is widespread promotion of inadequate policies, and that the process of science can falter when its implications are unpopular with the wider population.
+In fact, the evidence indicates the recent political changes are part of a larger problem where we are all 'bad guys' to varying degrees, that there is widespread understating of the urgency of climate action and promotion of inadequate policies, and that the process of good policy making can falter when its implications are unpopular with the wider population.

 The response should be to strengthen the whole process of rational policy making, and make it more science-based.